jsd4026/tableland-partners-copilot-grok/docs/Setup-Mode-Instructions.md

 > - Added **Rule 7a: FILE RENDER-FIRST PROTOCOL** — Grok must lead every document-delivery response with the render_file component before any path, text, or explanation.
 Path is a fallback only.
 > - Added **Rule 3a: DISCOVERY GAP PROTOCOL** — Before drafting any document, Grok must compare what it has against what the document needs, ask targeted questions, and wait for answers.
 Prevents silent inference from Conv 0 that produces downstream-inaccurate proposals and content.
 > - Rule 10 (File Management) updated to reflect Projects (not Workspaces) as the current Grok UI term for the left-menu container.
+> - **v1.1 patch (from side-by-side review):** Restored the RESPONSE STYLE (CRITICAL) block at the top of CRITICAL RULES with the verbosity example — was accidentally dropped during the initial v1.1 rewrite.
+Restored the `/mnt/user-data/outputs/` save-path requirement to Rule 10 — necessary for render_file reliability.

 ---